ALBERTA

 (Fort Edmonton Park)

-A Hudson's Bay Co. post, also known as Edmonton House.
-Also known as Fort Sanspareil.
-The post was relocated in 1801 and 1812 in competition with the North West Company's Fort Augustus.
-Relocated a fifth and final time in 1831.
-The provincial capitol building was built in 1912 on the actual site of the last fort.
+A Hudson's Bay Co. post, also known as Edmonton House (1).
+It was built in direct competition with the North West Company's Fort Augustus, which was built first.
+Originally located about 20 miles east of the present city, about one mile above Sturgeon Creek.
+This post was attacked and destroyed by Blackfeet Indians in 1807.
+Relocated in 1808 to the present city locale after the NWC rebuilt their post, but attacked and destroyed again by Blackfeet Indians in 1810.
+Operations were temporarily relocated to Lower Terre Blanche in June 1810.
+Rebuilt in 1813 on or near the same site by the river, again after the NWC did the same.
+Relocated a fifth and final time in 1831 to the top of the bluff, after the previous fort was destroyed by floodwaters in 1830.
+The proposed new name for the last fort was Fort Sanspareil, but it never took hold.
+The provincial capitol building was built beginning in 1912 on the actual site of the last fort.
 The HBC continued to occupy the last few remaining buildings here until 1915.
 The first HBC retail store was built offsite in 1890 (HBC records to 1932).
 A reconstruction of the fort is located in Fort Edmonton Park on Fox Drive, interpreted to the 1846 period.
 Admission fee.

 See also History of the Edmonton HBC Store from HBC Heritage